-In order to further promote WMBD in Africa, the UNEP/AEWA Secretariat supported the organization of a central 2014 WMBD event for in Africa.
-This took place on 28 August 2014 at Ngare Sero Village, at the shores of Lake Natron, Tanzanian, under the global WMBD theme "Destination Flyways: Migratory Birds and Tourism", in connection with the Destination Flyways Initiative coordinated by the United Nations World Tourism Organization (UNWTO).
-The UNEP/AEWA Secretariat received support from BirdLife International, the Tanzania Ministry of Natural Resources and Tourism (MNRT) and local authorities for the organization of this event.
-It brought together a diverse audience ranging from representatives from national governmental and non-governmental institutions, local community leaders, National Park Authorities, private companies, school children, the general public and the AEWA National Focal Point from neighboring Kenya.
+In order to promote WMBD in Africa, the UNEP/AEWA Secretariat supported the organization of two central WMBD events for in the region.
+The first event was celebrated at Lake Elementeita, Kenya, on 11 May 2013, under the global theme "Networking for migratory birds".
+It brought together over 300 guests, including representatives from 13 Eastern and Southern African countries who were attending an AEWA ToT course on flyway conservation.
+It was jointly funded by the Kenya Wildlife Service and the then German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The second event took place on 28 August 2014 at Ngare Sero Village, at the shores of Lake Natron, Tanzanian, under the global WMBD theme "Destination Flyways: Migratory Birds and Tourism", in connection with the Destination Flyways Initiative coordinated by the United Nations World Tourism Organization (UNWTO).
+The UNEP/AEWA Secretariat received support from BirdLife International, the Tanzania Ministry of Natural Resources and

+Tourism (MNRT) and local authorities for the organization of this event.
+It brought together a diverse audience ranging from representatives from national governmental and non-governmental institutions, local community leaders, National Park Authorities, private companies, school children, the general public and the AEWA National Focal Point from neighbouring Kenya.